SarahMGreen/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection
 Using machine learning algorithms to analyze which is more efficient in catching credit card fraud.
+This was part of a larger capstone project.
+This covers the **Random Forest** model.

 ## Techniques Used
 - Random Forest (my focus)